tidyverse/tidyr/revdep/problems.md

 ## In both

+*   checking re-building of vignette outputs ...
+WARNING
+    ```
+    ...
+    ✖ dplyr::first()           masks xts::first()
+    ✖ lubridate::intersect()   masks base::intersect()
+    ✖ dplyr::lag()             masks stats::lag()
+    ✖ dplyr::last()            masks xts::last()
+    ✖ lubridate::setdiff()     masks base::setdiff()
+    ✖ lubridate::union()       masks base::union()

+    Attaching package: 'tidyquant'

+    The following object is masked from 'package:dplyr':

+        as_tibble

+    The following object is masked from 'package:tibble':

+        as_tibble

+    Quitting from lines 68-76 (SW00_Introduction_to_sweep.Rmd)
+    Error: processing vignette 'SW00_Introduction_to_sweep.Rmd' failed with diagnostics:
+    ggplot2 doesn't know how to deal with data of class logical
+    Execution halted
+    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespaces in Imports field not imported from:
       ‘devtools’ ‘lazyeval’ ‘lubridate’ ‘tidyr’
       All declared Imports should be used.
+    ```

+# switchde

+Version: 1.2.0

+## In both

+*   checking re-building of vignette outputs ...
+WARNING
+    ```
+    ...

+    The following object is masked from 'package:Biobase':

+        combine

+    The following objects are masked from 'package:BiocGenerics':

+        combine, intersect, setdiff, union

+    The following objects are masked from 'package:stats':

+        filter, lag

+    The following objects are masked from 'package:base':

+        intersect, setdiff, setequal, union

+    Warning: Removed 68 rows containing missing values (geom_path).
+    Error: processing vignette 'switchde_vignette.Rmd' failed with diagnostics:
+    path for html_dependency not found:
+    Execution halted
+    ```

+# syuzhet

+Version: 1.0.4

+## In both

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is  5.2Mb
+      sub-directories of 1Mb or more:
+        R         1.5Mb
+        extdata   3.1Mb
     ```

 # teachingApps